HIGISX/COMP-GA/README.md

 ## Repository Structure

 - `data/`: Contains datasets used in the study.
-- `src/`: Source code for the genetic algorithm and optimization model.
+- `code/`: Source code for the genetic algorithm and optimization model.
 - `results/`: Output files and figures generated from the experiments.
-- `docs/`: Documentation and supplementary materials.

 ## Installation